webstylestory/figolia/README.md

 ## Release notes

+ * 0.3.2 - NGrams can be nested objects like `'prop.subprop'`
  * 0.3.1 - Fix - do not clear index when relaunching
  * 0.3.0 - Add NGrams generation for middle-of-word (*infix*) search
  * 0.2.8 - Change default timestamp field name to 'updatedAt', bug fixes